visanalexandru/felics/DOC.md

 [TODO]

 In this paper, we will describe a new lossless image compression format that is very simple yet efficient.
 We plan to use FELICS [6](Howard & Vitter, 2002) as a method of compressing grayscale images.
-We will then generalize this method to compress RGB images and add support for both 8-bit and 16-bit pixel depths.
+We will then generalize this method to also ompress RGB images and add support for both 8-bit and 16-bit pixel depths.

 In the end, we should have a specification for our new image format, tools to convert from other image formats to ours and backward, and a library that allows users to compress/decompress images from their code.